Karen Alley

 Jane Johnson

 JANE JOHNSON grew up in St. Albans, West Virginia, and attended the University of Kentucky where she received a degree in music education with a major in organ.
 A church organist for over 40 years, she also holds a Master of Music degree from UK with an emphasis in Sacred Music and a Master of Arts degree in Church Music from Lexington Theological Seminary.
-Jane fell in love with the Celtic harp nine years ago when she took a beginners’ class from Lorinda Jones.
+Jane fell in love with the Celtic harp ten years ago when she took a beginners’ class from Lorinda Jones.
 Now she enjoys teaching others the music of this beautiful instrument.
 Jane currently performs with 15 other harpers in the Heartland Harp Ensemble in Elizabethtown, KY, and in the Harp Friends trio.
 Her other musical pursuits include playing upright bass with the Backroom String Band and harpsichord with Musick’s Company, both based in Lexington, KY.
 When not making music, Jane enjoys growing orchids and touring the back roads with husband Bill in one of their antique cars.
-She is delighted to return to KMW for a third year.
+She is delighted to return to KMW for a fourth year.

 Anne Lough